-The adverse effects on one’s heath caused by mold growth inside homes and other structures is a serious problem.
+The adverse effects on one’s health caused by mold growth inside homes and other structures is a serious problem.
 Unfortunately, here in New Jersey, mold is an all-too-common problem because of our high humidity levels and water intrusion events like flooding.
 According to the World Health Organization (WHO), occupants of damp or moldy buildings face an increased risk of respiratory symptoms and infections, especially those with asthma and other pre-existing respiratory conditions.

 Because microscopic mold spores circulate on air currents throughout a home, mold does not need to be growing in the living areas of the home to make its occupants sick.
 More often than not, mold grows unnoticed in the non-living spaces of the home.
 The most likely area to find mold is out-of-sight, out-on-mind crawl spaces where humidity levels, especially during the summer, can skyrocket.